-144 See IPA's Final 2019 Electricity Procurement Plan, Section 5.2.2, pages 54-55.
+179 See IPA's Final 2019 Electricity Procurement Plan, Section 5.2.2, pages 54-55.

-$^{^{145}}$ Zone 7 covers the state of Michigan.

-146 See IPA's Final 2016 Electricity Procurement Plan, Section 5.2, pages 58-62.
+$^{^{180}\,\}text{See}$ IPA's Final 2016 Electricity Procurement Plan, Section 5.2, pages 58-62.

-147 The IPA, however, notes that in MISO the majority of capacity is procured either bilaterally or through Fixed Resource Adequacy Plans.
+181 The IPA, however, notes that in MISO the majority of capacity is procured either bilaterally or through Fixed Resource Adequacy Plans.

-vertical demand curve and a small amount of surplus capacity would clear close to zero, which is consistent with the recent auction results in MISO".
-148 By the same token, the IPA notes that the nature of the vertical demand curve is such that even small deficits in supply can lead to a significantly higher price.
-While there has been significant price volatility in the results of the MISO PRA over recent years, the clearing price for Zone 4 in the last three auctions (2018-2019, 2019-2020, and 2020-2021 Delivery Years) is significantly lower than in the 2015-2016 and 2016-2017 Delivery Years.
-However the PRA results for Zone 7, which mirror the results of Zone 4 in the 2015-2016 PRA, in that they were both caused by a need to meet the LCR, provide market signals for the risk management decision not to rely on the MISO PRA as the only option for meeting capacity requirements for Zone 4.
-The IPA remains concerned that uncertainty around potential coal plant retirements (discussed above), ongoing changes to the rules at MISO and FERC, and other potential legislative and regulatory changes represent significant ongoing uncertainty in the capacity market that could result in additional PRA price volatility.
-It is conceivable, based on what took place in Zone 7, that a similar occurrence could take place in Zone 4 in the future, a repeat of what took place in the 2015-2016 Delivery Year.
+with the recent auction results in MISO".
+182 By the same token, the IPA notes that the nature of the vertical demand curve is such that even small deficits in supply can lead to a significantly higher price.
+While there has been significant price volatility in the results of the MISO PRA over recent years, the clearing price for Zone 4 in the last four auctions (2018-2019, 2019-2020, 2020-2021, and 2021-2022 Delivery Years) is significantly lower than in the 2015-2016 and 2016-2017 Delivery Years, However, the PRA results for Zone 7, which mirror the results of Zone 4 in the 2015-2016 PRA, in that they were both caused by a need to meet the LCR, provide market signals for the risk management decision not to rely on the MISO PRA as the only option for meeting capacity requirements for Zone 4.
+Also, based on the analysis of Available UCAP to meet LCR in section 5.1.3 the IPA remains concerned that planned coal plant retirements will continue to put pressure on the LCR Margin.
+Also, MISO's rationale for the minimum capacity requirement (setting a 50% procurement cap for the PRA) as discussed in section 5.2.2.1, suggests that MISO may not have confidence that the PRA is adequate to meet all the capacity requirements for the LSEs.
+The proposed changes to the rules at MISO, ongoing changes to rules at FERC, and other potential legislative and regulatory changes represent significant uncertainty in the capacity market that could result in additional PRA price volatility.
+Based on the analysis in section 5.1.3, as the LCR Margin continues to tighten due to the pressure from retirements, it is conceivable, considering what took place in Zone 7, that a similar occurrence could take place in Zone 4 in the future.
 In light of this, the IPA's procurement strategy will continue to balance anticipated low capacity clearing prices coupled with high price volatility in the MISO PRA with relatively higher capacity prices observed in the IPA's capacity procurements.
-In light of this, as outlined in Section 7.2, the IPA recommends a continuation of the capacity procurement strategy for Ameren Illinois eligible retail customer load for the 2022-2023 and 2023-2024 Delivery Years.
+Accordingly, as outlined in Section 7.2, the IPA recommends a continuation of the capacity procurement strategy for Ameren Illinois eligible retail customer load for the 2023-2024 and 2024-2025 Delivery Years.

-148 Refiling of MISO's Resource Adequacy Construct, FERC Docket No. ER18-462-000, December 15, 2017, at 9.
+$^{182} \ Refiling \ of \ MISO's \ Resource \ Adequacy \ Construct, FERC \ Docket \ No. \ ER18-462-000, \ December \ 15, 2017, \ at \ 9.$